Hipster culture in Vienna

 Although a vague term to generalize people, I shall try to explain with my own personal experience.

+It’s a grey Tuesday in October, and I’m helping my friend to move from his apartment in the 14th district to his new place in the 7th along Neubaugasse.
+I spent most of the time fitting what seems like a hundred house plants into a car before heading to the 3rd floor of his new apartment building.
 Entering inside I notice a chair nailed to the wall of the unpainted and cracked wall of the living room.
 It almost touches the ceiling and hangs there without any hope of being sat upon.
 There is no TV, just a sewing machine and an ashtray atop a glass and wicker table that has not been emptied since however long ago fifty-rolled cigarettes is.
 The only other items on the table are a grinder and the remnants of an evening of white wine spritzers and Berliner Luft.
 The only way to get to the shower is through the kitchen, and the shower itself has shelves of potted plants adjacent to it, giving the shower a humid jungle atmosphere.

 This is not to cast any doubt or condescending judgment on my friend or anyone living in the 7th district, these are only my observations.
 In fact, the only reason I believe these people stick out is the fact that Vienna’s reputation for class and fanciness, both in its buildings and people, has made these “Bobo’s” stand out even more.
 The contrast too well!
 The friend who I helped move in and I later joked that the Viennese style is a mix between homeless, communist, sexy goth, and Berliner.